dongdongbh/dongdongbh.github.io/_posts/2020-06-09-file-server.md

 After finished all of this, I found that the server downloading is really fast, but it's very slow for me to download files from server.
-So i thinks this things are useless, but it's good to know how to do it. lol.
+So i thinks off-line download is useless, but it's good to know how to do it. lol.